Family Law · Prenuptial and Postnuptial Agreements

 Enforceability Under Pennsylvania Law

-Pennsylvania’s Divorce Code governs marital agreements under 23 Pa.C.S. § 3106, which operates alongside the broader framework of property division in Pennsylvania.
 An agreement is enforceable if it was entered voluntarily, with full and fair disclosure of the financial circumstances of each party, and if the party seeking to invalidate it had a reasonable opportunity to consult with independent counsel before signing.
+These three requirements are codified in Pennsylvania’s Divorce Code under 23 Pa.C.S. § 3106.
+Each operates as a distinct evidentiary burden, and failure on any one prong is sufficient to void the agreement.

 Common Terms Included

-Separate versus marital property.
-The agreement defines which assets brought into the marriage remain the separate property of the owning spouse and are not subject to division at divorce.
-It also addresses how appreciation in separate property is treated: whether passive appreciation remains separate or becomes marital under specific conditions.
+Most prenuptial and postnuptial agreements address several core financial categories, each of which can materially affect the outcome of a divorce.
+Separate versus marital property provisions define which assets brought into the marriage remain the separate property of the owning spouse and are not subject to division at divorce.
+The agreement also addresses how appreciation in separate property is treated and whether passive appreciation remains separate or becomes marital under specific conditions.

 High-Asset and Complex Financial Situations

 Marital agreements are particularly important where one or both parties have significant assets, business ownership interests, variable income, or expected inheritance.
-In those situations, the default rules of equitable distribution introduce uncertainty that can affect not only the parties, but business partners, family members, and estate plans.
+In those situations, the default rules of equitable distribution in Pennsylvania introduce uncertainty that can affect not only the parties, but business partners, family members, and estate plans.

 A properly structured agreement addresses how business interests are valued, whether appreciation is treated as marital or separate, how distributions are classified, and how the agreement coordinates with existing estate planning documents and entity governance agreements.
-Without that coordination, multiple documents can produce conflicting results that are resolved only through litigation.
+Without that coordination, multiple documents can produce conflicting results resolved only through litigation.

 Business Ownership and Asset Protection